mvaldesdeleon/gerpc/README.md

 // internal `grpc` is exposed if you need to access it const grpc = gerp.grpc;

+// name and handler must be provided to register a new method
+// method-specific encoder and decoder can be provided as optional third and fourth parameters, respectively
+// if not provided, the default encoder and decoder will be used instead
 // handler: request -> Promise(respose)
 server.method('beep', function(request) {
     return Promise.resolve('boop');